Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The Lake District

 The Lake District is a national park in Cumbria in northwest England.
-The region is known for its beautiful lakes, mountainous hiking paths and historic market towns, making the Lake District the ideal UK weekend break from London for nature lovers and active travellers.
+The region is known for its beautiful lakes, mountainous hiking paths, and historic market towns, making it the ideal UK weekend break from London for nature lovers and active travellers.

 How to get from London to the Lake District:

 From London jump on the train from London Euston to Oxenholme Lake District which takes roughly 3 hours.
 Then from Oxenholme, you can grab a regional train to the other popular market towns.